proinsias/proinsias.github.io/_posts/2018/2018-09-26-Matplotlib-Save-plot-to-file.md

 ---
 layout: single
-title: 'Matplotlib: Save plot to file'
+title: "Matplotlib: Save plot to file"
 excerpt: Using the savefig function
 date: 2018-09-26 16:16
 last_modified_at: 2023-05-01 17:51:14